dlta-inc/seattle-201n8/class-02-intro_js_html_css-arrays/lab.md

 ### Technical Requirements for "About Me"

 - A new GitHub repo called `about_me` will be initialized for this assignment (with a README and a license, of course)
 - Clone this repo to the root level of your `~/codefellows/201/` directory on your computer.
-[WE DID THIS MONDAY]
 - Add an `index.html` file, a `style.css` file, and an `app.js` file to your repo, and get the files "wired up together" so to speak.
 - HTML, CSS, and JavaScript must be cleanly written with correct indentation and syntax.
 Look at code examples online and in your textbook, and check out Google's style guides for [HTML/CSS](https://google.github.io/styleguide/htmlcssguide.xml) and [JavaScript](http://google.github.io/styleguide/jsguide.html).
 Note that your JS *must* pass the rules in our linter.
 - Your JS file contains a 'use strict' declaration at the top. **Always.**